Washi1337/OldRod/README.md

-Project Old Rod - KoIVM Devirtualisation tool
+Project Old Rod - KoiVM Devirtualisation tool
 =============================================

 Project Old Rod is an automated command-line utility that attempts to disassemble any .NET application protected by the KoiVM virtualiser plugin for ConfuserEx.
 Additionally, it tries to recompile the VM code back to .NET CIL in an attempt to recover the original code.